U.S. senators seek possible sanctions over Ethiopia conflict abuses

 Ethiopia's state-appointed human rights commission's initial report found that an estimated 600 civilians were killed in that attack.

+Aid agencies meanwhile complained of bureaucratic delays to food and other aid deliveries to Tigray, home to more than 5 million people of whom 600,000 relied on food handouts even before the conflict.

+The government says it is delivering aid to areas it controls.
+On Thursday the Ministry of Peace announced that 1.2 million tonnes of food aid, including wheat, had arrived in Mekelle.

 U.N.
-High Commissioner for Human Rights Michelle Bachelet said in Geneva on Wednesday that events in Tigray were still "worrying and volatile".
+High Commissioner for Human Rights Michelle Bachelet on Wednesday called events in Tigray "worrying and volatile" and and called for independent monitoring of the human rights situation. [nL8N2IP2IS]

-"There is an urgent need for independent monitoring of the human rights situation in the Tigray region, all necessary measures to protect civilians, and accountability for violations," Bachelet said.

 "The federal government is well equipped and able to restore order and is undertaking such activities as cities and towns slowly return to regular activities," she said.

-Meanwhile aid groups are pressing for safe access to the northern region, which is home to more than 5 million people and where 600,000 relied on food aid even before the conflict.

-The government has said it was delivering aid in areas that it controlled, but relief agencies are increasingly frustrated.

-A United Nations team visiting refugees in Tigray was shot at over the weekend.
+A U.N. team visiting refugees in Tigray was shot at over the weekend.
 The government said it had failed to stop at two checkpoints.

 In response to that, another U.S. Senator, Bob Menendez said in a tweet: "Attacks on humanitarians must STOP.
 Refugees & all civilians must be PROTECTED."

-U.N.
-Secretary-General Antonio Guterres acknowledged the problems on Wednesday and said Ethiopia and the United Nations had now agreed on joint missions to assess humanitarian needs.
+On Wednesday U.N.
+Secretary-General Antonio Guterres said Ethiopia and the United Nations had now agreed on joint missions to assess humanitarian needs.

 Map of regionhttps://tmsnrt.rs/3nybkm6